kaazing/gateway/doc/admin-reference/r_configure_gateway_service.md

 Consider configuring the [`http.keepalive.connections`](#httpkeepaliveconnections) in  `connect-options` to specify a maximum number of idle keep-alive connections to upstream servers.

-When the Gateway is configured to use the `http.proxy` service, then consider customizing your client's challenge handler framework to work with any HTTP-based authentication scheme.
-For configuration instructions and code examples to write custom challenge handlers, see the [For Developers](../index.html#dev_topics) documentation for how-to information that is specific to your client.

-If you already have authentication or single sign-on capabilities in place for the Gateway service (such as with [`realm-name`](#realm-name) and [`authorization-constraint`](#authorization-constraint) elements) in your existing configuration, then you should remove these configuration elements when using the `http.proxy` service.
-Otherwise, authentication and authorization occurs on every request that goes through the configured security mechanism on the Gateway.

 #### Examples

 **Example 1: http.proxy Service - Basic Use Case running both Gateway and Apache on one machine.**